thebashpotato/MattDev_NvimConfig/README.md

 * :white_check_mark: uses lightline
 * :white_check_mark: uses fancy symbols (You need to install a Nerdfont and enable in your terminal)
 * :white_check_mark: fzf (fuzzy finder search)
+* :white_check_mark: So many other features, Read the Docs for more information

 ## :traffic_light: Dependencies

 ### :loudspeaker:  Node is required, using NVM is the preferred method

 * **Node version manager is a better way** [nvm](https://github.com/nvm-sh/nvm)

 ### :loudspeaker:  If you are using Fish, get the following

 * **fisher** package manager [Install instructions and Docs](https://github.com/jorgebucaran/fisher)

 * **nvm for fisher** fish wrapper for nvm [Install instructions and Docs](https://github.com/jorgebucaran/nvm.fish)

-## Installation
+## :building_construction: Installation

 ### :hammer: Optional